Syso069/Mochila-De-Viagem/README.md

 # Sobre o projeto

-> Uma clínica médica te contratou para desenvolver uma página responsiva para que seus médicos e médicas contratados possam ter controle sobre todas suas consultas agendadas, sejam elas presenciais ou remotas (história fictícia).
-Para isso, te enviaram um layout no Figma.

-> A aplicação consiste em um site para hospital onde o mesmo busca para seus medicos e medicas controle sobre suas consultas agendadas.
+> A aplicação consiste em um to do list.

 # Status do projeto